Thursday, June 4, 2009

 “Excuse me.
 I need some air.”

+She disappears into the gut of the house and I know she won’t be coming back.
 When I wake up in the morning there is a gaunt, sallow-skinned man sitting on the edge of my bed.
 I am more disturbed by the fact that I am not even surprised by his presence than the idea that he has probably been watching me sleep.

 “Hi.”
 He says flatly